iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 If every program consists only of applying a finite amount of previously defined functions, the language's expressiveness seems rather limited.
-To overcome this, we need some form of control flow, which is achieved via _recursion_.
+To overcome this, we need some form of control flow, which is achieved via recursion.

-A recursive function is a function that, in order to process its input into the output, may call itself in an intermediate step.
+A _recursive function_ is a function that, in order to process its input into the output, may call itself in an intermediate step.
 Probably the most famous recursive function is the factorial,